alovajs/alovajs.github.io/docs/resource/01-request-adapter/01-alova-mock.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This mock plug-in is an alova request adapter.
-Different from the traditional Proxy form, you can control the Scope of usage of mock data.
-You can control the global scope, a group of interface scopes, and even the enabling and use of a certain interface.
-Disabled, which is very useful in our actual business scenarios.
-Each iteration will add or modify a set of interfaces.
-We hope that the previous functions will still follow the developed interfaces, and let the new or modified interfaces Taking the simulation data, at this time, each developer can group the interfaces involved in this iteration into a group, and turn them on or off.
+This mock plugin is an alova request adapter.
+Unlike the traditional proxy approach, you can control the usage scope of mock data—globally, per group of interfaces, or even enabling/disabling a single interface.
+This is very useful in real business scenarios: each iteration adds or modifies a set of interfaces, and you usually want previous features to keep using the already-developed interfaces while new or modified ones use the mock data.
+In that case, each developer can group the interfaces of their iteration and toggle them on or off.

 ## Features

 - Works seamlessly with alova
-- Arbitrary grouping of simulation requests to control global, group, and individual simulation interface enable and disable
+- Freely group simulated requests to enable or disable mock interfaces globally, by group, or individually
 - Works with mockjs
 - Do not pollute the production environment